jonnydgreen/event-management-service/docs/design.md

             application/json:
               # Note: pagination was not chosen here because the maximum number
               # of seats associated with an Event is 1000 which shouldn't provide much load
-              # on the seat.
+              # on the endpoint.
 In addition, we always want to return all the seats for an event.
-              # However, if pagination was deemed necessary (including a data-driven
+              # However, if pagination was deemed necessary (with a data-driven
               # decision), it would be implemented using either offset or cursor-based
-              # pagination, whichever is deemed more appropriate to the use-case.
+              # pagination, whichever is deemed more appropriate for the use-case.
               schema:
                 type: array
                 items: